LevitatingLeafy/SharpBrowserSnatch/README.md

 ## BrowserSnatch
-Gather credentials and cookies from Chrome based browsers on Windows
+Gather credentials from Chrome based browsers on Windows
-- built using .NET 6 but will run on Windows 10/11 where .NET ~4 is present by default
+- built using .NET 6 but will run on the default .NET 4

 ![scrnsht1](./Images/screenshot1.png)

-#### Targets
-- Chrome
-- Edge
-- Opera

 ## Build
 Install .NET 6